 The attendance grade accounts for 5% of your final grade.
 The student attendance will be checked randomly.
 If you missed one lecture, one point will be deducted.
-You can miss lecture(s) for valid reasons such as job interviews or case competition but an email must be sent well in advance to the instructor for approval.
-It is your responsibility to mark your attendance on the attendance sheet for the lecture.
+You can miss lecture(s) for valid reasons such as job interviews or case competition, but an email must be sent well in advance to the instructor for approval.
+It is your responsibility to report your attendance on Zoom virtual classroom for the lecture.